-It is recommended that the TCTI Audit Committee:
+It is recommended that the Board of Directors:

 - 1. Approve the draft consolidated financial statements of Toronto Coach Terminal Inc. for the year ended December 31, 2020; and - 2.
-Approve the forwarding of the consolidated financial statements to the TCTI Board of Directors meeting on June 16, 2021 for formal approval; and to the City Manager, as requested by the City Council at its meeting held on May 8, 2012.
+Forward a copy of the approved consolidated financial statements to the Shareholder for information and to the City Manager, City of Toronto, as requested by City Council at its meeting held on May 8, 20121.